Nathan-Busse-private/All-Terrain-Arduino-Robotic-Interface/README.md

 ONce booted the RGB should start.

+# Batteries

-The robot is powered by 2 battery packs, A powerpank which plugs directly into the Arduino
+The robot is powered by 2 battery packs, A powerpank which plugs directly into the Arduino and a seperate battery pack that is supplying power to the L298N motor driver.
+In my case I use two 3.7 volt with 9800 MAh Lithium ions but you can use your own depending on your motors on your chasis.

 # How does Bluetooth work with Arduino